Year | Over 16 Population (In thousands) | People with Income (In thousands) | Average Income (In $) | Median Income (In $) |

 We can consider the ratio of median income over average income as a measure of income inequality.
 The closer this ratio gets to 1, the higher income equality, while the smaller this ratio becomes, the higher income inequality.

-From the above graph, we can conclude that among the major Canadian cities, Montreal has the lowest income inequality, with a ratio of 0.79, and with a ratio of 0.67, Calgary has the highest income inequality.
+From the above graph, we can conclude that among the major Canadian cities, Vancouver has the lowest income inequality, with median to average income ratio of 0.74.
+With a ratio of 0.66, Toronto has the highest income inequality.

 ---|---|---|---|